Here’s a great, high-fiber, mineral-packed alternative to your daily glass of orange juice!

 Kale is a rich source of calcium and contributes more than 300 milligrams (30% RDA) of calcium to this smoothie, which has a whopping 63% RDA.
 Not bad for a dairy-free, vegan smoothie!

 You can make coconut milk by blending the meat and water from a green or young Thai coconut.
 Commercial coconut milks are available.
 While not ideal due to additives and pasteurization, they are convenient.
-If fresh coconut is not available to you, you can make your own using organic, unsweetened shredded coconut.

 - 8 ounces unsweetened coconut milk